Shidacea/Shidacea-CPP/README.md

 There are three different ways to use Shidacea.

 First, you can compile Shidacea without any scripts to a launcher.
-If you want to execute a project of someone else, just download its script files and put them into the custom folder.
+If you want to execute a project from someone else, just download its script files and put them into the custom folder.

 The second two options are to compile your script files together with the Shidacea engine.
 This allows for more optimized code at the expense of portability.
 To use this, use `-DSHIDACEA_COMPILE_ALL_SCRIPTS` or `-DSHIDACEA_COMPILE_CORE_SCRIPTS` as options for CMake.
 In the first case, all scripts will be compiled into the executable, while in the second case only the core scripts will be compiled.

 ## Load scripts at runtime